Ir0n2/GopherSMTP/README.md

 `step 4 create AttackerEmails.txt and enter your email on the row and app password on the second row`

 `go run email.go`

+*You literally just need to run the go file...*